mikebharris/BAMS/README.md

 * F7 - Screen specific function.
 On Edit toggles the payment status.
 On Search searches by Email.
 * F8 - Screen specific function.
 Save changes to the current attendee being edited.
 * F9 - Toggle the screen colours between monochrome and colour (default is colour).
-* F10 - Exit BAMS from the Home Screen and return to the operating system.
+* F11 - Upload to CLAMS (BAMS in the Cloud)
-* F12 - Upload to CLAMS (BAMS in the Cloud)
+* F12 - Exit BAMS from the Home Screen and return to the operating system.
 * PgUp/PgDown - Scroll screen-by-screen through a list of attendees.
 * ENTER - Tell BAMS to display the Edit Screen for the record number entered on the List Screen.